jonsofte/ip-watcher/Readme.md

 az role assignment create --role "Storage Blob Data Contributor" \
     --assignee <application-id> --scope $scope

-# The Azure AD Application is now ready to accept requests
+# The Application Service Principal is now ready to accept requests

-# Genereate a pfx file to be used in the application for authentication against the
+# Generate a pfx file to be used in the application for authentication to the newly
-# newly created certificate.
+# created Service Princial.
 Enter a password when requested.
-The certificate will
+The certificate must be
-# be mounted and referneced in the container.
-The password should be stored as a secret
+# mounted to the container and referenced as and environment variable.
+The password
+# should be stored as a secret.
 # -out (x)      # Output name for the genereated pfx file
 # -inkey (x)    # Input name for the private key
 # -in (x)       # Input name for the x509 certificate